 “The carbon-capture community is a dispirited community,” says Powell.
 Though the technology can reliably reduce emissions from fossil-fuel use, it has lacked wider adoption because of costs and poor public perception.
 (Quartz published an in-depth series investigating the technology and its uses.)

 The 45Q tax credits could prove to be just the cure the industry needs.
 Here’s how they work: Any new fossil-fuel power plant or carbon-dioxide producing industry that commences construction before 2024 is eligible for tax credits for up to 12 years (a time cap on the credits).
-The tax credits offered are per metric ton of carbon dioxide captured: $30 if the carbon dioxide is put to use (pushing out oil from depleting fields is the most popular use) or $50 if it is simply buried in underground storage.
+The tax credits offered are per metric ton of carbon dioxide captured: up to $35 if the carbon dioxide is put to use (pushing out oil from depleting fields is the most popular use) or up to $50 if it is simply buried in underground storage.

 The world’s largest coal power plant with carbon-capture technology is Petra Nova in Houston, and it captures about 1.4 million metric tons of CO2 each year at an estimated cost of about $60 per metric ton.
 The tax credit is a way to help technology developers find a way to lower the cost, and already there are candidates.
 A startup called Innovator Energy says it has technology that could bring down capture cost to $10 per ton.
 Another startup called Net Power has built a natural gas power plant that is able to do it essentially at zero cost.
 So far, however, there are only a handful of such startups, because it was difficult to make a business case for the technology.